-The stimulation of co-operations and networks have become very popular in R&D policies in recent years.
+The stimulation of co-operations and networks has become very popular in R&D policies in recent years.
 This study examines the development and the impact of publicly funded R&D consortia in Germany.
 The paper describes the history of R&D funding in Germany with a focus on the development of measures encouraging collaborative R&D activities among firms and public research institutions.
 Due to a recent shift of policies to more competitive procedures in awarding public funds for R&D, we investigate empirically the impact of such measures on patenting activity at the firm level.
-The microeconometric results show that collaborating firms, participants in publicly sponsored R&D consortia exhibit a higher probability to patent than firms in non-sponsored networks.
+The microeconometric results show that collaborating firms are more likely to patent than others.
+Within the group of collaborating firms, participants in publicly sponsored R&D consortia exhibit a higher probability to patent than firms in non-sponsored networks.
 Especially SMEs seem to benefit from spillovers which makes their application for patents more likely.

-Keywords: R &D, Public Subsidies, Collaboration, Policy Evaluation
+Keywords: R&D, Public Subsidies, Collaboration, Policy Evaluation

 JEL-Classification: C14, C25, H50, O38

-Address: Centre for Eu ropean Economic Research (ZEW)
+Address: Centre for European Economic Research (ZEW)

-Department of f Industrial Economics and International Management
+Department of Industrial Economics and International Management

-P.O.Box 10 3 4 43, 68034 Mannheim, Germany
+P.O.Box 10 34 43, 68034 Mannheim, Germany

-Phone: +49/621/123 5-158, -180
+Phone: +49/621/1235-158, -180

-Fax: +49/621/123 5-170
+Fax: +49/621/1235-170

-E-mail: czarnitzki@z ew.de, fier@zew.de
+E-mail: czarnitzki@zew.de, fier@zew.de

-$^{^}$ We are grateful to the German Federal Ministry for Education and Research (BMBF) for providing the database on public R&D funding.
+We are grateful to the German Federal Ministry for Education and Research (BMBF) for providing the database on public R&D funding.